JRHB314/VBCS-Integration/README.md

   ```

   ```
-  MATCH (userE:Person {name:"MariaGomez"}) // MariaGomez isn't one of Rachel Webb's followers in the defined list FOREACH (userName in ["JacqueNoir"] |
+  MATCH (userE:Person {name:"MariaGomez"})
+  FOREACH (userName in ["JacqueNoir"] |
   MERGE (userID:Person {name:userName})
   CREATE (userID)-[:FOLLOWS]->(userE))
   ```
+ Even though Maria wasn't created as one of Rachel's followers, she still already exists.
+This is because the MERGE command created her as one of Jacque's followers.
+That's the power of MERGE--it won't create a duplicate, but will create an element if it doesn't exist.
   ```
   MATCH (userF:Person {name:"BradHillman"})
   FOREACH (userName in ["JaneDoe", "RajeshBishnoi"] |